Kinský Garden

 Zahrada Kinských

-🌳 A large, 22-hectare English-style park on the southern slope of Petřín Hill.
+🌳 A sprawling 24-hectare English-style park on the southern slope of Petřín Hill, separated by the historic Hunger Wall.

-🏛️ Features the Kinský Summerhouse (Ethnographic Museum) and historical elements.
+🏛️ Home to the Kinský Summerhouse (Ethnographic Museum), ponds, a waterfall, and historical monuments.

 Why Go

-♿ Benefit from barrier-free entrances and accessible paths to key locations.
+♿ Benefit from barrier-free entrances and accessible paths to key locations

-🖼️ Visit the Ethnographic Museum, an exhibition of the National Museum.
+🖼️ Visit the Ethnographic Museum, an exhibition of the National Museum

 Why Avoid

-⚠️ Steep terrain may make some paths challenging for persons with reduced mobility.
+⚠️ Steep terrain may make some paths challenging for persons with reduced mobility

-🔥 The historic wooden Greek-Catholic church of St. Michael burned down and is not accessible.
+🔥 The historic wooden Greek-Catholic church of St. Michael burned down and is not accessible

 Hours